UK PM Rishi Sunak visits Akshardham temple - www.lokmattimes.com

 New Delhi, Sep 10 UK Prime Minister Rishi Sunak, who is on a visit to India to attend ...

-The British Prime Minister arrived in India on Friday afternoon.
-On the first day, he held a bilateral meeting with Prime MInister Narendra Modi at his official residence here.
+The couple also performed 'abhishek' (ritual pouring of water) on the idol of Shri Nilkanth Varni Maharaj, and offered prayers for world peace, progress and harmony.

-On Saturday, Sunak attended the G20 Summit here at the Bharat Mandapam and also attended the dinner hosted by President Droupadi Murmu.
+Elated on his visit to the temple, the UK Prime Minister said, "My wife and I were delighted to visit Swaminarayan Akshardham for darshan and puja this morning."

-On Sunday morning, he was at the Rajghat here along with other dignitaries to pay homage to Mahatma Gandhi.
+Later, Sunak visited Rajghat here along with other dignitaries and paid homage to Mahatma Gandhi.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app